Faculty Advisor's Guide to Advising Appointments

 Students wishing to make adjustments to their Program Evaluation (count a course to a different, eligible, LC requirement, for example) should contact the Registrar's office.

 - No more than two courses from a single department may count toward the Linfield Curriculum requirements.
+(For the purposes of the LC requirements, SOAN, SOCL, and ANTH courses are considered from the same department.
+Courses in THTR and TCCA are considered separate departments).

 - A maximum of eight paracurricular credits may count toward graduation; no more than four from a single department.